Thermostat Installation & Thermostat Replacement

 Replacing your old-fashioned manual thermostat means you’ll be able to control how much your HVAC systems run, keeping your house at an even temperature while you’re home, and turning your heater or AC off or down while you’re asleep or away.

-According to energy.gov, dialing back your HVAC system 7-10 degrees for eight hours a day (when your family is away or asleep) can save 10 percent on your heating and cooling costs for the year.
+According to energy.govLink opens in a new tab, dialing back your HVAC system 7-10 degrees for eight hours a day (when your family is away or asleep) can save 10 percent on your heating and cooling costs for the year.